ericwq/gskills/docs/xds.md

 func (t *TransportHelper) processAckInfo(ack *ackAction, stream grpc.ClientStream) (target []string, rType ResourceType, version, nonce string, send bool) {
     if ack.stream != stream {
         // If ACK's stream isn't the current sending stream, this means the ACK
-        // was pushed to queue before the old stream broke, and a new stream has
+        // was push<F6>ed to queue before the old stream broke, and a new stream has
         // been started since.
 Return immediately here so we don't update the
         // nonce for the new stream.
         return nil, UnknownResource, "", "", false